On a Possible Giant Impact Origin for the Colorado Plateau: Geological Environment of the Colorado Plateau

 \section{Geological Environment of the Colorado Plateau}

-The Colorado Plateau is situated around the Four Corners region of the southwestern United States.
-It encompasses an area roughly 130,000 square miles (or roughly 337,000 km$^2$).
+The Colorado Plateau is centered around the Four Corners region (i.e., the intersection of the states of Colorado, Utah, Arizona, and New Mexico) of the southwestern United States.
+It encompasses an area of roughly 337,000 km$^2$.
 It is an uplifted high-desert plateau of a shallow bowl shape (i.e., with its rims generally of higher elevation than its interior).
-The elevation of the Plateau ranges from 3000-14000 ft (1 - 4.7 km), with an average elevation around 5000 ft (1.7 km).
+The elevation of the Plateau ranges from 1 - 4.7 km, with an average elevation about 1.7 km.

 One distinguishing characteristic of the Colorado Plateau is its structural stability (Kelley 1979 and the references therein).
-It was shown to have been little faulted or folded during the past 600 million years, whereas all around it there were vigorous orogenic and igneous events.
-In the west, the Plateau is delineated by the Wasatch Line, a fault region which marks the inner boundary along which the Rodinia supercontinent split circa 750 Ma (this boundary coincides roughly with the Interstate-15 freeway from Salt Lake City, Utah, to Las Vegas, Nevada), with Australia and East Antarctica broken off, and with the western margin of the ancestral North America plate redefined (Moores 1991); beyond the Wasatch Line to the west is the younger Basin and Range province.
-In the east, the Plateau boundary is marked by the Southern Rocky Mountains in Colorado, and by the Rio Grande Rift Valley in New Mexico.
-Its southern boundary within Arizona is delineated by the Mogollon Rim.
-Its northern boundary is lined by the Uinta Mountains in Utah.
-The Grand Canyon of the Colorado River is located near its south-western corner.
+It was shown to have been little faulted or folded during the past 600 million years, whereas in its surrounding area there were repeated orogenic and igneous activities during the Phanerozoic Eon (Figure \ref{Fig1}).
+In the west, the Plateau is delineated by the Wasatch Line, a fault line which marks one of the innermost boundaries along which the Rodinia supercontinent, most recently assembled between 1.1 - 1 Ga, split circa 750 Ma (this line coincides roughly with the Interstate-15 freeway from Salt Lake City, Utah, to Las Vegas, Nevada).
+In one of the proposed Rodinia rifting configurations (SWEAT-Configuration), Australia and East Antarctica broke off from Rodinia's western side around 750 Ma (Moores 1991), and this episode is followed by sustained periods of miogeocline buildup (Dickinson 1989).
+Other proposed rifting configurations and hinge lines have varying degrees of differences from SWEAT.
+The fuzziness of the rifting hingeline in some of the proposed rifting configurations is due in part to the possible subsequent re-assembly of minor broken pieces along the resulting supercontinent Laurentia (ancient North America)'s western edge.
+Beyond the Wasatch Line to the west is the younger Basin and Range province, which continues slightly beyond the rest of the three sides of the Plateau as well.
+In the east side, the Plateau boundary is marked by the Southern Rocky Mountains in Colorado, and by the onset of the Rio Grande Rift Valley in New Mexico.
+Its southern boundary is delineated by the Mogollon Rim in Arizona and the Mogollon-Datil Volcanic Field in New Mexico.
+Its northern boundary is lined by the Uinta Mountains in Utah, which merges into the northern portion of the Southern Rocky Mountains.
+Part of the orogenic features of the Plateau's northern boundary in fact continues further north to the Central Rocky Mountains in Wyoming, Idaho, and Montana.
+The Grand Canyon of the Colorado River is located on the Plateau's western side within Arizona.
+The Black Canyon of the Gunnison River lies in the eastern side of the Plateau within Colorado.

-Additional geological features of the Plateau and its environment include:
+Additional geological features of the Plateau and its environment which motivate our giant-impact hypothesis include: